 Pick stitching is when a simple thread is stitched into the jacket, usually on the lapel, cuffs or edge of the trouser pockets, by catching only bit of the fabric.
 Its intended to showcase the handiwork and craft of the tailors and to signify the quality of the garment.
 It is a purely cosmetic touch that is there to give the suit owner bragging rights.
 It’s like a non-functioning hood scoop on a muscle car.
 It looks impressive, but that’s all.

 Go on any online men’s wear forum and you will find endless debates on how to tell the difference between suit buttons made of plastic and genuine horn buttons.
 A horn button is exactly what it sounds like: a button made of horn material.
 They are typically made from cow and buffalo horns.
 Typically, they are ground and mixed with a composite to create buttons.
 Again, this is a stylistic touch that is meaningful only to people who pay attention to that sort of thing.
 Bespoke suit makers boast about using expensive horn buttons.
 Most ‘off-the-rack’ suits use plastic buttons.
 The difference is apparent only to those who love to fuss about such things.
+The quality of modern plastic buttons makes them very reliable.
 You are far more likely to lose a suit button than break one.
-Horn buttons add to the price but not the quality of a suit.
+Horn buttons, typically found on the most expensive suits, add to the price but not the longevity of a suit.
 Horn buttons is another one of those superfluous details that gives its owner bragging rights.
 No one else will ever notice unless you insist that they do.

 There is often a big difference between a menswear brand known for quality and a line of suits that carries a designer label.
 When you buy a suit for its popular designer label you pay a hefty premium for the privilege of bearing that name.
 A suit that should retail for $250.00 may sell for $500.00 just because of the designer label.
 You’re not getting a higher quality suit.
 Here is where a bit of self-education can help you to get more suit for your money.
 Choose a brand that is known for quality.
 The label may be boring but you will get a better suit for your money.